 Congratulations to the 2025 Labour Arts Awards Recipients:

-Hosted by the award winning storyteller, Itah Sadu, the awards ceremony will be a celebration with music by Marching Disorder and dinner catered by Masterchefman.
-There will also be a Silent Auction featuring the works of local artists and much more.
+Hosted by the award winning storyteller, Itah Sadu, the awards ceremony was a celebration with music by Marching Disorder and dinner catered by Masterchefman.

 All proceeds from the event will be put towards the Condé Beveridge Labour Arts Residency, a Mayworks program dedicated to the memory of the late Carole Condé (June 27, 1940 – July 19, 2024), one of Mayworks’s founders who was dedicated to building an art practice centered around revolutionary social change.